Skip to content

 Evening Reflection After Meetings

-A gentle prayer guide to process the day's meetings, release what weighed on you, and rest in God's presence as evening settles in.
+A gentle prayer guide to help you process the day's conversations, release tension, and bring the weight of meetings to Jesus as evening settles in.

 5–12 min